Preparing for Law School

 - Attend all kinds of events at Saint Joseph's (not just those that are law related) to help broaden your worldview.

-- Create a resume with the help of the Career Development Center.
-Attend Career Development events and Pre-Law Events.
+- Create a resume with the help of the Career Center.
+Attend Career Center events and Pre-Law Events.

 - After you have selected a major, consider courses that help you explore your interest in law.
 Explore Saint Joe’s Justice and Ethics in the Law as well as the Arrupe Center for Business Ethics, Faith Justice, and the many organizations on campus that address ethics and the law.